Use a single application for both the development environment and production environment by switching over the profile and settings

 -

-Confirm that the CSV file has been created in the development directory using the following procedure:
+Check the file list using the following procedure:

 -